 Qty: 1 Cup of tissue cultured plant

-Appearance: There are multiple advantages of using tissue cultured plant in an aquarium.
-The foremost advantage is keeping your tank free from pest infestation.
-The water quality remains unadulterated, which ensures other plants and fish will not come in contact with any harmful bacteria or microbe.
-Introduction of tissue cultured Cryptocoryne Parva makes sure that you are providing a safe and risk-free environment to the aquatic life.
+Advantages: The tissue cultured plant of Dwarf Hairgrass is free from pest infestation.
+The water and the life of the tank remain unadulterated.
+None of the water parameters show fluctuations.
+It ensures that other fish and aquatic plants will survive without any hustle.
+Introduction of tissue cultured Dwarf Hairgrass makes sure that you are providing a safe and risk-free environment to the aquatic life.

 Care: Make sure you have removed the entire tissue culture gel from the plant before introducing it to the tank.
 Either clean the gel with the help of water thoroughly or remove it from the hands.
-Cryptocoryne Parva is an undemanding plant and can thrive well without any special care.
+Dwarf hair grass, being an undemanding plant, can thrive well without any special care.
 Keep the desired density of the plants by regular trimming.

-Light Requirements: Cryptocoryne Parva requires an apt amount of light for proper growth and development.
+Light Requirements: Dwarf Hairgrass requires an apt amount of light for proper growth and development.
 Other than light, a reasonable amount of nutrients and carbon dioxide will also act as a catalyst in the growth.
 With the right light requirements, it shows a fast growth pattern.